AmrutaChure/icoe-kafka-backlog/README.md

 We maintain regular touchpoints to ensure effective collaboration and continuous improvement:

-- **Daily Standup**: Every weekday -  Status updates and blockers discussion
+- **Daily Sync**: Every weekday -  Status updates and blockers discussion
 - **Planning**: Biweekly on Mondays - Setting priorities and planning upcoming work
 - **Backlog Refinement**: Biweekly on Wednesdays - Grooming and prioritizing our backlog
 - **Weekly Lab**: Biweekly on Wednesdays - Technical exploration and knowledge sharing